 You’ll see and be able to use your new shortcut when you tap My Shortcuts at the bottom of the screen.

 How to use an iOS shortcut

 Using a shortcut couldn’t be any easier.
 You can trigger it with the press of a button or just by asking Siri to run it.
 There are three ways you can use a shortcut:

 - Open the Shortcuts app and then tap the shortcut.

 - Ask Siri to “Run [shortcut name].”

-- Add the Shortcut widget the Today view.
-(From your Home screen, swipe all the way to the left, where you’ll be able to tap on your shortcuts.)
+- Add the Shortcut widget to the Today view.
+To access this widget from your Home screen, swipe all the way to the left, where you’ll be able to tap on your shortcuts.

 How to add iOS shortcuts to your Home screen